 - Creating a seal around your nose and mouth to prevent infectious droplets from entering or leaving the sides of the mask

 - Preventing other people’s infectious droplets from entering your nose and mouth (and therefore respiratory tract)

-Of course, we need to remember that cloth masks are not effective as a isolated strategy.
-Physical distancing and proper hand-washing are necessary to reduce infection risk, especially if Covid-19 prevalence is high in your area.
+Of course, we need to remember that masks are not effective as an isolated strategy.
+Infection prevention also depends on:

-For those who need some humor to encourage mask-wearing, I’ve heard other moms share that masks are great for hiding:
+For those who need some humor to encourage mask-wearing, I’ve heard other moms share that masks are great for hiding the following: